Polkadot-Blockchain-Academy/pba-content/content-templates/slides/activity-template-slides.md

 <!--- If there is any kind of template that learners are filling in to complete this activity, link to it here.

-If you want to use Rust code outside of the Substrate context, you may want to use a EVCXR template.
+If you want to use Rust code outside of the Substrate context, you may want to use a EvCxR template.

 If you want to use Substrate or other proprietary tools,
 --->